JustAGhosT/phoenixvc-idea-generator/docs/migration/accessibility-guidelines.md

 # Accessibility Guidelines

-This document outlines accessibility guidelines for component migration to ensure all components are usable by people with disabilities and comply with WCAG 2.1 AA standards.
+This document outlines comprehensive accessibility guidelines for component migration to ensure all components are usable by people with disabilities and comply with WCAG 2.1 AA standards, aligned with our new component architecture principles.

 ## Core Accessibility Principles